Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-15.md

 29. Which AWS service provides alerts when an AWS event may impact a company's AWS resources?
     - A. AWS Personal Health Dashboard
     - B. AWS Service Health Dashboard
+      [ Shows the general status of AWS services across all regions, ]
     - C. AWS Trusted Advisor
     - D. AWS Infrastructure Event Management